brucou/cycle-state-machine-demo/README.md

 **coming soon**

 ## Implementation
 We use the stream-oriented `cyclejs` framework to showcase our [state machine library](https://github.com/brucou/state-transducer).
 To that purpose, we use the `makeStreamingStateMachine` from our library to match a stream of actions to a stream of events.
 We then wire that stream of actions with cyclejs sinks.
-We make use of two drivers : the DOM driver for udpating the screen, and a domain driver for fetching data.
+In this iteration, we make use of two drivers : the DOM driver for udpating the screen, and a domain driver for fetching data.

  Code available in the branch **TODO**.